Perturbative diagonalization for time-dependent strong interactions: Parametric Light-Matter Interactions

-Another crucial consideration for strong interactions is the validity of the rotating-wave approximation at the final step.
-This is especially relevant for periodically-driven Hamiltonians where, depending on the choice of $\omega_{p}$, any (or even a combination) of the time-dependent terms can be rendered resonant.
-Here we elucidate how it is imperative to make the RWA after deriving the transformed $H_{\rm eff}(t)$ to a given order, by contrasting the results obtained with the full Rabi interaction to the predictions for a parametrically-driven Jaynes-Cummings (JC) interaction.
-To this end, we consider the explicit form of the time-dependent Hamiltonian obtained post the first SWT on the Rabi Hamiltonian, $\hat{H}_{\rm eff}^{(2)}(t) = \chi(t)\hat{\sigma}_q^z\left(\hat{a}^\dagger\hat{a}+\frac{1}{2}\right),$ which has the same form as static dispersive theory, but with the crucial modification of a time-dependent dispersive shift $\chi(t)=-g(t)\left[\text{Re}\{\lambda_{-}(t)\}+\text{Re}\{\lambda_{+}(t)\}\right]$.
-Assuming a single-frequency modulation of the form $g(t) =2 g_p \cos(\omega_pt)$, the time-independent shift post-RWA is
+A crucial consideration for strong interactions is the validity of the Hamiltonian derived under rotating-wave approximation (RWA).
+This is especially relevant for periodically-driven systems where, depending on the choice of $\omega_{p}$, any (or even a combination) of the time-dependent terms can be rendered resonant.
+Here we elucidate how it is imperative to make the RWA after deriving the transformed $H_{\rm eff}(t)$ to a given order, by contrasting the results obtained with the full Rabi interaction to the predictions for a parametrically-driven JC interaction.

-Figure~\ref{Fig:QRBlindSpot} includes a detailed profile of qubit-induced dispersive shift on the resonator frequency, as a function of modulation frequency $\omega_{p}$ against the backdrop of exact resonator transmission spectrum obtained from a numerical simulation of Eq.~(\ref{Eq:RabiH}).